Polish spaces for countable and separable structures through quotient encodings: D -absorption and approximate intertwining

 \subsection{Finite-level intertwining and Borel complexity}

 \begin{remark} In any standard coding of separable $C^*$-algebras with a named dense sequence, the isomorphism relation is analytic.
 One way to see this is to code a candidate Elliott intertwining by a pair of sequences of finite partial maps between the named dense sets.
 The coherence conditions asserting that these finite maps are approximately $*$-homomorphic and approximately inverse on larger and larger initial segments form a Borel relation on the Polish space of such sequences.
 By Theorem~\ref{thm:elliott-intertwining}, existence of such a coded intertwining is equivalent to genuine isomorphism.
 Thus $\cong$ is analytic.
-Moreover, this analytic upper bound is sharp: the isomorphism relation for separable $C^*$-algebras is complete analytic; see \cite{FarahTomsTornquist,SabokCompleteness}. \end{remark}
+Moreover, the resulting orbit-equivalence complexity is maximal in the standard sense: Sabok proved that isomorphism of separable $C^*$-algebras, already of simple separable AI algebras, is complete among orbit equivalence relations; see \cite{SabokCompleteness}.
+This is distinct from, and stronger in a different direction than, merely observing analyticity as a subset of a product coding space. \end{remark}

 \begin{theorem} Let $D$ be a separable unital exact $C^*$-algebra.
 Then the class of $K\in\Ideal(A)$ such that $A/K$ is $D$-absorbing is analytic. \end{theorem}

 \begin{proof} Write $B_K=A/K$ and

 Since $D$ is exact, Proposition~\ref{prop:tensor-borel} applies to the minimal tensor product, so the assignment